 Where to eat and drink in Kyneton

 You can easily spend days eating and drinking your way through Kyneton.
-You’ll experience everything from restored country pubs such as The Albion Hotel, to cool cocktail bars like Botanik @ The Royal George Hotel.
+You’ll experience everything from country pubs such as The Albion Hotel, to cool cocktail bars like Botanik @ The Royal George Hotel.
 Discover Chef Hat award-winning French bistro Midnight Starling or casual dining and wholesome food for the soul at Home Grown on Piper.

-There are wine bars where you can taste Macedon Ranges wines, cosy cafes showcasing local produce and brilliant bakeries.
+There are wine bars where you can taste Macedon Ranges wines, cosy cafes, gourmet burger joints and brilliant bakeries.

 In fact, Country Cob Bakery on Mollison Street has been awarded Best Pie in Australia from 2018 to 2020, with people travelling from far and wide to taste their famous pies.

 Kyneton Farmers’ Market